nilsvu/gwpv/README.md

 If you get import errors, make sure you have activated the virtual environment and the `PYTHONPATH` contains a reference to its `site-packages`.

+## Licensing and credits

+This code is distributed under the MIT license.
+Please see the [`LICENSE`](LICENSE) for details.
+When using code from this project or publishing media produced by this code, please include a reference back to the [nilsleiffischer/gwpv](https://github.com/nilsleiffischer/gwpv) repository.

+Copyright (c) 2020 Nils Leif Fischer